ndwinton/zebedee/README.txt

 Zebedee clients will probably, in general, be started from the command line.
-However, a file-type association is created by theinstallation for files of type ".zbd".
+However, a file-type association is created by the installation for files of type ".zbd".
 This can be used to launch Zebedee clients automatically from Explorer or elsewhere -- provided that all the necessary information is contained within the configuration file.